About the Journal

 Cost of publication

-At the moment, we offer two ways to publish.
-The Free-of-Charge option allows anyone to submit their manuscript, and if the manuscript is accepted, it will be published at no cost.
-This grants the Editorial an exclusive license to publish the work.
+At the moment, we offer fee waiver for students, residents and non-funded work.
+This License allows anyone to submit their manuscript, and if the manuscript is accepted, it will be published at no cost.
+This agreement also grants the Editorial an exclusive license and rights to publish and distribution under the license CC BY-NC-ND.
 This is specially beneficial for Students, Residents, or groups that are not funded.

 Distribution, use and license

-The authors grant exclusive license to the Publisher for the reproduction and distribution of the material submitted through the Standard agreement.
-The published content may be used for individual and academic use, and not for commercial use.
+Through these licenses, the authors grant exclusive license to the Publisher for the reproduction and distribution of the material.
+The published content may be used for individual and academic use, and not for commercial use or redistribution.
 For commercial use of the material, or its distribution, redistribution requires written permission from the Publisher.
+This may vary depending on the license choosen by the author.

 Authors’ rights and open access options

-The BMJ Author Licence allows authors to use their articles for their own non-commercial purposes without seeking permission from BMJ – the only condition being that a full reference or link to the original is included.
+The Journal Licence allows authors to use their articles for their own non-commercial purposes without seeking permission from us – the only condition being that a full reference or link to the original is included.